gazebosim/docs/garden/install.md

-# Ignition Garden
+# Gazebo Garden

-Ignition Garden will be the 7th major release of Ignition.
+Gazebo Garden will be the 7th major release of Gazebo.
 It will be a short-term release.

 Up to Garden's release date, the collection should be considered unstable.